 Loan covenants prescribe for certain key financial ratios to be met.
-The Company reported a Debt Service Coverage Ratio (DSCR) of [1.01/1.16x], and thus did not fulfil the minimum DSCR of 1.3x as per the Covenants.

-Due to this breach of the covenant clause, the lenders are entitled to request for immediate repayment of the outstanding loan amount of N\$517.6 million or consider a waiver.
-The lenders had not requested early repayment of the loan as of the date when these financial statements were approved by the Board of Directors.
+During the prior year, the Company reported a Debt Service Coverage Ratio (DSCR) of [1.01/1.16x], and thus did not fulfil the minimum DSCR of 1.3x as per the covenants.
+Due to this breach of the covenant clause in the prior year, the lenders were entitled to request for immediate repayment of the outstanding loan amount of N\$517.6 million or consider a waiver.
+The lenders had not requested early repayment of the loan as of the date when the 2022 financial statements were approved by the Board of Directors.
 Management has negotiated a waiver with the Lenders for the loan condition not to trigger an Event of Default and for the current loan conditions to remain unchanged.

-The outstanding balance is presented as a current liability as of 30 June 2022.
+The outstanding balance was presented as a current liability at 30 June 2022.